Kazimhaider12/Kazimhaider12/README.md

 📊 Data Analyst & Business Intelligence with 1+ year of hands-on experience transforming complex datasets into actionable business insights.

 I specialize in analyzing, cleaning, and modeling data to support data-driven decision-making.
-My expertise includes SQL, Power BI (DAX), Python (Pandas, NumPy), and Microsoft Excel, along with strong foundations in Machine Learning and Data Mining.
+My expertise includes SQL, Power BI (DAX), Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), and Microsoft Excel, along with strong foundations in Machine Learning and Data Mining.

 I have experience in: